laurihuju/Dark-Dream/README.md

 ## The Development of the Game

 - The game was made in eight weeks (including the designing).
 - The graphic assets used in the project were mainly free assets downloaded from the internet.
-Some assets were made by one of our team members.
+Some assets were made by one of our team members and the inventory menu UI assets were made by me.
 - All the sounds in the game are free assets from the internet.